imacat/arclog/README.md

      [the bzip2 website].
 Be sure to save it as `bzip2.exe` somewhere in your `PATH`.

+   * [IO::Compress::Xz] and [IO::Uncompress::UnXz]

+     They are used to support reading/writing the xz compressed files.
+It is only needed when xz compressed files are encountered.
+If it is not available, `arclog` tries the `xz` executable instead.
+If that is not available, too, `arclog` fails.
+They are contained in the [IO-Compress-Lzma] distribution.
+     You can download and install it from the CPAN archive, or install them with the CPAN shell:

+         cpan IO::Compress::Xz

+     or with the CPANPLUS shell:

+         cpanp i IO::Compress::Xz

+     For Debian/Ubuntu:

+         sudo apt install libio-compress-lzma-perl

+     For Red Hat/Fedora/CentOS:

+         sudo yum install perl-IO-Compress-Lzma

+     For FreeBSD:

+         ports install p5-IO-Compress-Lzma

+     For ActivePerl:

+         ppm install IO-Compress-Lzma

+     The alternative `xz.exe` for MS-Windows can be obtained from [the XZ Utils website].
+Be sure to save it as `xz.exe` somewhere in your `PATH`.

    * [Term::ReadKey]

      This is used to display the progress bar.
 The progress bar is a